Pastel-Duck/odin-recipes/README.md

 # odin-recipes
-This project is about some recipes from around the world. the skill demonstrated in this project is HTML.
+This project is about some recipes from around the world. the skills demonstrated in this project are HTML and CSS.